GoogleCloudPlatform/functions-framework-dart/functions_framework/README.md

 # Functions Framework for Dart

-> DISCLAIMER: this is not ready for production, doen't support
+> DISCLAIMER: this is not ready for production, doesn't support
 > [cloudevents](https://github.com/googleapis/google-cloudevents) yet, and
 > doesn't have tests yet for [Functions Framework Conformance](https://github.com/GoogleCloudPlatform/functions-framework-conformance).